 After spending six days in Kuala Lumpur, we were ready to spend our last stretch of beach life in Phuket.
 This trip came a week after we had spent almost one month in Bali during our one year of slow travelling, and we were excited about visiting Thailand beaches before saying goodbye to beaches on our trip forever!

-I’ve always wanted to make a big trip around Thailand, and I was happy we included this in our itinerary.
+I’ve always wanted to make a big trip around Thailand, and I was happy we included this in our itinerary during the second month of our travels.
 The plan was to start in Phuket and then make our way up to the northern parts of Thailand.
 Finally, another dream to check off the list!

 Greeted with sunshine during Phuket rainy season